Contrastive Learning on Multimodal Analysis of Electronic Health Records: Introduction

 \section{Introduction}

-The growing accessibility of Electronic Health Record (EHR) data presents numerous opportunities for clinical research, ranging from patient profiling \citep{halpern2016electronic} to predicting medical events \citep{choi2017using}.
-However, the complexity increases with the multimodal nature of EHR data, which encompasses diverse clinical data from patient demographics and genetic information to unstructured textual data like clinical notes, and structured data such as diagnostic and procedure codes, medication orders, and lab results.
+The growing accessibility of Electronic Health Record (EHR) data presents numerous opportunities for clinical research, ranging from patient profiling to predicting medical events.
+However, the complexity increases with the multimodal nature of EHR data, which encompasses diverse data from patient demographics and genetic information to unstructured textual data like clinical notes, as well as structured data such as diagnostic and procedure codes, medication orders, and lab results.

-A key challenge in EHR-focused research lies in effectively merging these different data types and ensuring that their clinical aspects are meaningfully represented.
+A key challenge in EHR-focused research lies in effectively merging these different data types and ensuring that their clinical aspects are meaningfully and coherently represented.
 Research has shown the benefits of integrating structured and unstructured data for tasks like automated clinical code assignment \citep{scheurwegs2016data}, managing chronic diseases \citep{sheikhalishahi2019natural}, and pharmacovigilance \citep{stang2010advancing}.
-While these different modalities serve as complementary data sources, there is significant overlap and correlation among these data \citep{qiao2019mnn}.
+While these different modalities serve as complementary data sources, there is significant overlap and correlation among these modalities \citep{qiao2019mnn}.
 Joint representation of both structured and narrative data into a more manageable low-dimensional space where similar features are grouped closely can significantly improve the utility of both data types.
 This representation learning technique has gained popularity for its ability to capture and represent the intricate relationships among various EHR features.